-An important result derived in this paper concerns the relationship of an image point $(u_i, v_i)^{\top}$ in the first image with its corresponding point $(u'i, v'i)^{\top}$ in the second image (Section 5).
-We show that a matrix analogous to the fundamental matrix for perspective cameras ([2, 3, 4]) exists for linear pushbroom cameras as well.
-In particular, we prove that there exists a 4×4 matrix F, which we call the LP (linear pushbroom) fundamental matrix, such that $(u'i, u'i v'i, v'i, 1)^{\top} F(u_i, u_i v_i, v_i, 1) = 0$ for all i.
-We also describe a non-iterative technique for deriving F from a set of image to image correspondences.
+An important result derived in this paper concerns the relationship of an image point $(u_i, v_i)^T$ in the first image with its corresponding point $(u'i, v'i)^T$ in the second image (Section 5).
+We show that a matrix analogous to the essential matrix for pin-hole cameras ([?, ?, ?]) exists for linear pushbroom cameras as well.
+In particular, we prove that there exists a 4×4 matrix Q, dubbed hyperbolic essential matrix, such that $(u'i, u'i v'i, v'i, 1)^T Q(u_i, u_i v_i, v_i, 1) = 0$ for all i.
+We also describe a non-iterative technique for deriving Q from a set of image to image correspondences.

-An example of the theoretical and practical gains achieved by studying the linear pushbroom model is Theorem 5.5 of this paper, which shows that two linear pushbroom views of a generic scene determine the scene up to an affine transformation.
+As an example of the theoretical and practical gains achieved by studying the linear pushbroom model is Theorem 5.4 of this paper, which shows that two linear pushbroom views of a generic scene determine the scene up to an affine transformation.
 This has the practical consequence that affine invariants of a scene may be computed from two pushbroom views.
-As was shown in [5, 4], a similar result applies to perspective views where the scene is determined up to projectivity from two views.
+As was shown in [?, ?], a similar result applies to perspective views where the scene is determined up to projectivity from two views.
 It is hoped that the linear pushbroom model may provide the basis for the development of further image understanding algorithms in the same way that the pinhole camera model has given rise to a wealth of theory and algorithms.

 The results described in this paper can be used to formulate a complete methodology for stereo information extraction from a set of two or more images of a scene acquired via linear pushbroom sensors.
 In this methodology, which is described in Section 6, no information concerning the relative or absolute orientation and path of the sensors with respect to each other is required.
-Using only ground control points, and without resorting to any iterative methods, one can determine the coordinates of 3D points corresponding to a set of matched image points.
+Using a few ground control points, and without resorting to any iterative methods, one can assign 3-D coordinates to a set of image to image correspondences.